 Input error identification

 Information that users input often contains mistakes and typos, the most common of which can be detected and identified automatically.
-Help your users figure out why they can’t reach a needed result and what type of an error they have made.
-Put error explanations specifying error type near the error location.
+Help your users figure out why they can’t reach a needed result and what type of error they have made.
+Put error explanations specifying the error type near the error location.

-Content fully accessible with keyboard
+Content fully accessible with a keyboard

 User controls for time-limited content

 If you set up time limitations for filling forms or for other functions, allow your users to extend a time limit or turn it off before it begins or before it expires.

 User controls for moving, blinking, or scrolling content